python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/020_GRC_Spectrum_Analyzer.md

 ### Discussion

 - What are the limits of the Hack RF's IF gain?
 - How big of a slice of the spectrum do you see?
+What part of the flowgraph defines this?
 - While running, in the Frequency Display tab, try raising the Average in the bottom right corner.
 Does it help make signals more visible?
+- What happens when various variables are either left as default or set incorrectly?
+  - In particular, the instructor will demonstrate this problem using the GUI Sink's Center Frequency attribute.